LSEG-API-Samples/Article.RDP.RRTO.Python.Java.DOTENV/README.md

 ## <a id="dotenv_python"></a>dotenv with Python

 Let's demonstrate with the [python-dotenv](https://github.com/theskumar/python-dotenv) library first.
-The example console application uses the library to store the [Refinitiv Data Platform (RDP) APIs](https://developers.refinitiv.com/en/api-catalog/refinitiv-data-platform/refinitiv-data-platform-apis) credentials and configurations for the application.
+The example console application uses the library to store the [Delivery Platform (RDP) APIs](https://developers.lseg.com/en/api-catalog/refinitiv-data-platform/refinitiv-data-platform-apis) (formerly known as Refinitiv Data Platform) credentials and configurations for the application.

-### <a id="whatis_rdp"></a>What is Refinitiv Data Platform (RDP) APIs?
+### <a id="whatis_rdp"></a>What is Delivery Platform (RDP) APIs?

-The [Refinitiv Data Platform (RDP) APIs](https://developers.refinitiv.com/en/api-catalog/refinitiv-data-platform/refinitiv-data-platform-apis) provide various Refinitiv data and content for developers via easy to use Web-based API.
+The [Delivery Platform Platform (RDP) APIs](https://developers.lseg.com/en/api-catalog/refinitiv-data-platform/refinitiv-data-platform-apis) (formerly known as Refinitiv Data Platform) provide various LSEG data and content for developers via easy to use Web-based API.

-RDP APIs give developers seamless and holistic access to all of the Refinitiv content such as Historical Pricing, Environmental Social and Governance (ESG), News, Research, etc and commingled with their content, enriching, integrating, and distributing the data through a single interface, delivered wherever they need it.
+RDP APIs give developers seamless and holistic access to all of the LSEG content such as Historical Pricing, Environmental Social and Governance (ESG), News, Research, etc and commingled with their content, enriching, integrating, and distributing the data through a single interface, delivered wherever they need it.
 The RDP APIs delivery mechanisms are the following:
 * Request - Response: RESTful web service (HTTP GET, POST, PUT or DELETE)
 * Alert: delivery is a mechanism to receive asynchronous updates (alerts) to a subscription.
 * Bulks:  deliver substantial payloads, like the end-of-day pricing data for the whole venue.